MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo.
+in Puntatore a un contesto di dispositivo.

 ### <a name="return-value"></a>Valore restituito

-Le dimensioni del testo del suggerimento tasto di scelta.
+Dimensione del testo del suggerimento tasto di misura.

 ### <a name="remarks"></a>Note

-##  <a name="getlocationingroup"></a>  CMFCRibbonBaseElement::GetLocationInGroup
+##  <a name="getlocationingroup"></a>CMFCRibbonBaseElement:: GetLocationInGroup

 Indica la posizione di visualizzazione dell'elemento della barra multifunzione in un gruppo della barra multifunzione.